Panzimon/Makdown_workbook/README.md

 Hot swap new actions and mutations.
 Details
 ```
-And I'm clear about it.I use the array to store the parameter.
+And I was clear about it.I used the array to store the parameter.
 Object is also a good choice~

 #### If u like this project, welcome to click the 'star' or the 'folk'~~~